'Blooming heck': Lancashire County Council wants proof hanging baskets and Christmas bunting won't topple lampposts

 'Blooming heck': Why Lancashire County Council wants proof that hanging baskets and Christmas bunting will not topple lampposts

-There are claims that hanging baskets and Christmas bunting could be a less spectacular sight across Lancashire this year after town and parish councils were told that they will have to pay to check whether the lampposts that the displays are attached to can take the strain.
+There are claims that hanging baskets and Christmas bunting could be a less spectacular sight across the Fylde coast this year after town and parish councils were told that they will have to pay to check whether the lampposts that the displays are attached to can take the strain.

-The lowest-tier local authorities will have to stump up £55 to Lancashire County Council to test any lighting column that is more than seven years old before permission will be granted for it to be decorated with seasonal adornments.
+The lowest-tier local authorities in Fylde and Wyre will have to stump up £55 to Lancashire County Council to test any lighting column that is more than seven years old before permission will be granted for it to be decorated with seasonal adornments.
 They will also have to adhere to a maximum weight limit.

-County Hall – which is responsible for the local road network in all areas except Blackpool and Blackburn with Darwen – says that it has always levied a charge for the assessments, which are conducted in order to protect the public from anything that could lead to the “catastrophic failure” of a streetlight and cause it to come crashing down.
+County Hall – which is responsible for the local road network in the two districts, but not Blackpool – says that it has always levied a charge for the assessments, which are conducted in order to protect the public from anything that could lead to the “catastrophic failure” of a streetlight and cause it to come crashing down.

-However, several parish and town councils have told the Local Democracy Reporting Service (LDRS) that they have never been billed for the tests before – and claim they only discovered that they were liable for the payments in the wake of revised guidance issued by the county council, which the authority says reflects the latest national advice about exactly what can be attached to lampposts and how.
+However, several authorities say that they have never been billed for the tests before – and claim they only discovered that they were liable for the payments in the wake of revised guidance issued by the county council, which the authority says reflects the latest national advice about exactly what can be attached to lampposts and how.

 Some of the county’s smallest councils say that they were also taken by surprise when they learned that their hanging basket displays must not exceed 20kg – a stipulation that County Hall again says has long been in place.